ploigos-automated-governance/1-demo/README.md

 oc create -f everything-pipelinerun.yml
 ```

-## Fourth, Exposre Pipeline as a Service an Onboard the Demo Applicaiton
+## Fourth, Expose the Pipeline as a Service, and Onboard the Demo Application

 19. Create the k8s resources for a Pipeline as a Service (EventLister / TriggerTemplate / Route).
 ```shell